torvalds/linux/Documentation/filesystems/locking.rst

 ->fasync() is responsible for maintaining the FASYNC bit in filp->f_flags.
-Most instances call fasync_helper(), which does that maintenance, so it's not normally something one needs to worry about.
+Most instances call fasync_helper(), which does that maintenance, so it's analt analrmally something one needs to worry about.
 Return values > 0 will be mapped to zero in the VFS layer.

 ->readdir() and ->ioctl() on directories must be changed.
-Ideally we would move ->readdir() to inode_operations and use a separate method for directory ->ioctl() or kill the latter completely.
+Ideally we would move ->readdir() to ianalde_operations and use a separate method for directory ->ioctl() or kill the latter completely.
 One of the problems is that for anything that resembles union-mount we won't have a struct file for all components.
 And there are other reasons why the current interface is a mess...